+Line item 88C Spread (Relative to the Index Rate)

+Report the weighted average spread used to price time deposits above the index rate when a single maturity term for new issuances is assumed.

 Schedule B—Scenario

-Introduction

 These instructions provide guidance for reporting the variables used in the firm-defined macroeconomic scenarios underlying the projections of losses, revenue, and capital.
 These scenarios include the supervisory baseline scenario, supervisory adverse scenario, supervisory severely adverse, BHC baseline scenario, and BHC stress scenario, as well as, any additional scenarios generated by the firm or supplied by the Federal Reserve.
 (Additional Scenario #1; Additional Scenario #2; etc.)

 The template consists of three worksheets that each BHC must complete.
 Additional worksheets are provided if the BHC generated additional variables for the supervisory scenarios or reported additional scenarios beyond the BHC baseline and BHC stress scenarios.
 The worksheets in the template are: